kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 ## Why Can't I Change admin With idm_admin?

-As a security mechanism there is a distiction between "accounts" and "high permission accounts".
+As a security mechanism there is a distinction between "accounts" and "high permission accounts".
 This is to help prevent elevation attacks, where say a member of a service desk could attempt to reset the password of idm_admin or admin, or even a member of HR or System Admin teams to move laterally.